 Lockdown takes you through Cellblock 12, originally constructed in 1911, and now home to chaos.
 The noise is ramped to a deafening level perfectly designed to put you on edge.
 Monsters, deranged guards, mad inmates, and incredible props (including a Tesla coil) create utter chaos that takes full advantage of the edgy state.
 It’s perfectly executed to fray nerves and horrify.

-Infirmary is built into the actual prison hospital and, if that weren’t enough, the actual prison psychiatric ward.
+The Infirmary is built into the actual prison hospital and, if that weren’t enough, the actual prison psychiatric ward.
 Madness is everywhere, from the authentic props and setting to the well-acted horrors that send chills down your spine.
-Unlike other asylum haunts, this has an extra edge: prison asylums were designed to make escape impossible, and in this asylum, the bars are real.

 In the Machine Shop attraction, you journey into a world of chilling industrial nightmares.
 Abandoned machine shops can be scary enough, and the scaremasters build on that fear by adding layers of evil horror.
 The most impressive part of this haunt is how the combination of environment, noises, and acting merge together to create terror.